 Specific survey questions enable you to get to know your customers better.
 However, developing a good exhibition questionnaire sample is harder than it seems

 Survey questions at an exhibition: 7 do’s and don’ts

 Sales is a strange profession.
 You don’t need to come up with the best solution, to attract customers.
 Customers must feel you offer the best solution.
 For this, you must anticipate their needs.
 What are important values for them?
 What problems do they face?
 What ‘triggers’ them to purchase a product?
 What are their main concerns and how is your product lacking?

 At an exhibition you meet many potential customers in a relatively short period of time.
 It’s a gold mine for valuable information for example about your products, organization and stand.
 As long as you don’t ask things, you won’t get an answer.
-How can you make sure your visitors fill out your survey?
+How can you make sure your visitors fill out your exhibition survey?

 Below you will find 7 tips for developing a good questionnaire.

 1. Drawing up survey questions: What do you need to know?

 Answering questions or filling out exhibition survey questions should only take a few minutes.
 Time is scarce and they probably prefer to do something else.
 For this reason the process of filling out your exhibition questionnaire should be simplified.
 Only ask what’s strictly necessary.

 In advance you must determine what is essential information.
 An exhibition questionnaire should consist of max.
 8 questions and should definitely include essential exhibition questions.
 The exhibition questionnaire should– preferably – fit on 1 page.
 A good reason for visitors to fill it out.